Gig (Circle Jerks album)

-Gig is a live album by American hardcore punk band Circle Jerks, recorded in the late 1980s and released by Relativity Records in 1992.
+Gig is a live album by American punk rock band Circle Jerks, recorded in the late 1980s and released by Relativity Records in 1992.

 Release and reception

 The album was recorded in Los Angeles and Tijuana.

 In an AllMusic review, Paul Henderson wrote: "Gig proves yet again that punk rock is meant to be experienced live, and if you missed the Jerks in their heyday, this is the next best thing."

 Trouser Press wrote: "Sure it’s fifteen years too late, but the quartet plays ’em like it means ’em, and the hot sound (courtesy producer Paul du Gré) does justice to the spirited performances."